 In case you haven’t already heard, Google Play Store won’t support rooted Android devices anymore.
 It will still run on rooted devices as it does, but developers can now choose to make their apps not work with rooted devices.
 The new changes in the Google Play developer console allow developers to make this choice.
 This means Google Pay, Snapchat and NetFlix will soon be having some company.
 It would be a good time to prepare for what’s coming already.
 Yes, of course, you can still use Google Pay on rooted Android devices.

 If you have a rooted Android device your device will most probably be listed as Uncertified on the Google Play Store.
 You can check this by going to the Google Play Store settings and scrolling down to the bottom.
 As long as your device is listed as Uncertified here, you’re out of the safe zone.
 And what pushes you out of this safe zone is a SafetyNet check.
 Basically, if you have ever made any changes, no matter how minuscule, to your device’s system partition, your device will fail the SafetyNet check.

 Before we go trying to get you a rooted device that Google Pay will work on, you might have to unroot it completely and restore the system partition to its stock state.
 You can flash the ROM again or uninstall each and every mod, and undo each and every change they’ve done.

 So if your device is listed as Uncertified on the Google Play Store already, it means you have made changes to your device’s system partition.
 In that case, you should check out the following link:

 However, if you were still contemplating whether rooting is worth losing Google Pay, you don’t have to lose it.
-Continue to read below and learn how you can root your device while still have a working Android Pay.
+Continue to read below and learn how you can root your device while still have a working Google Pay.

 Method 1: Systemless SuperSU